Altered scale

 The altered forms of some of the non-essential tones coincide (augmented eleventh with diminished fifth and augmented fifth with minor thirteenth) meaning those scale degrees are enharmonically identical and have multiple potential spellings.
-The natural forms of the non-essential tones are not present in the scale.
-This means it lacks a major ninth, a perfect eleventh, a perfect fifth, and a major thirteenth.
+The natural forms of the non-essential tones are absent in the scale, thus it lacks a major ninth, a perfect eleventh, a perfect fifth, and a major thirteenth.

 This is written below in musical notation with the essential chord tones coloured black and the non-essential altered chord tones coloured red.

 The altered scale is made by the sequence: